 Flamingos in Mexico: Celestun or Rio Lagartos?

 The flamingos in the Yucatan split their time mostly between Celestun and Rio Lagartos.
 Which one you choose depends on the time of year.
 The flamingos stay in Rio Lagartos from April-October for mating season.
-Then they migrate to Celestun from November-March for nesting season.
+Then they migrate to Celestun in November-March for nesting season.

 How Do You Get to Celestun, Mexico?